xpack/web-doxygen/website/docs/api/classes/translator.md

-<p>This method is used to provide warning message that is displayed if the user chooses a language whose translation is not up to date.
-It is implemented by the adapter classes.</p>
+This method is used to provide warning message that is displayed if the user chooses a language whose translation is not up to date.
+It is implemented by the adapter classes.

-<p>Definition at line 37 of file <a href="/web-doxygen/docs/api/files/src/translator-h">translator.h</a>.</p>
+Definition at line 37 of file <a href="/web-doxygen/docs/api/files/src/translator-h">translator.h</a>.

 <div class="doxyProgramListing">